Table of Contents

 - If you have resolved the issue directly with the cardholder, provide proof, such as written correspondence, that proves they no longer wish to dispute the charge.

 This chargeback tends to result from behind-the-scenes errors—misconfigured payment processing systems, faulty terminals, and the like.
 If you receive one of these chargebacks, audit your processes until you find the source of the invalid data.
-That’s the only way to ensure that it doesn’t keep happening again and again.

 The following tips can help you avoid this kind of chargeback: